noahehall/theBookOfNoah/aws_developer.md

     - compute unit failure on primary
     - storage failure on primary
   18. when should you use an RDS read replica?
-    - scaling beyond the compute or i/o capacity of a single db sntance for read-heavy db workloads
+    - scaling beyond the compute or i/o capacity of a single db instance for read-heavy db workloads
     - serving read traffic while the source db instance is unavailable
     - business reporting/datawarehousing scenarios